rabbilbhuiyan/AzureLearning/Terraform/Terraform_devOps/readme.md

 - Test the implementation on Azure portal

 # Create Terraform configuration file
-- create a local directory and open it with VS code
+- create the local directory and open it with VS code
 - create a main.tf file
 - Before sending the config file to pipeline, let's test first in terminal:
   - terraform init
   - dir (to see what is created)
   - terraform plan (to study the complete configuration file- to see what is to be created, modified and destroyed)
   - We see the plan: 2 to add, 0 to change, 0 to destroy (now we are ready to implement)
+# Create Azure DevOps project
 - For actual implementation now log in to azure
   - az login
   - Now to go to devOps portal
     - create a new project (e.g terraform-storage)
-# Push the configuation file to remote Devops project
+# Push the configuation file to Devops project
 - from repos push the code from local folder to remote
-# Create pipeline
+# Create Build pipeline
 - create new pipeline
-- use the classic editor
-- Azure Repos Git
+- use the classic editor and select Azure Repos Git
 - Select template (go to empty job)
 - Go to Agent job 1 and change to agent pool and agent specification
 - save